dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 * An Index page that displays the memory and GC data.
 The Index page is refreshed every second.
 * An API controller that provides various memory load patterns.

 Run MemoryLeak.
 Allocated memory slowly increases until a GC occurs.
 Memory increases because the tool allocates custom object to capture data.
 The following image shows the MemoryLeak Index page when a Gen 0 GC occurs.
-The chart shows 0 RPS because no API endpoints from the API controller have been called.
+The chart shows 0 RPS (Requests per second) because no API endpoints from the API controller have been called.

 ![preceding chart](memory/_static/0RPS.png)